smapiot/piral/docs/reference/C12-debug-utils.md

 The integration usually performs (if not configured otherwise) a connection to the route `/$pilet-api` (called the *debug route*).
 Users can overwrite this via the `window['dbg:pilet-api']` variable.

-In addition to a change of the default `requestPilets` function the integration also involves a WebSocket connection to the same address as the *debug route* (just using the `ws` protocol instead of `http`).
+In addition to a change of the default `requestPilets` function, the integration also involves a WebSocket connection to the same address as the *debug route* (just using the `ws` protocol instead of `http`).
 Any incoming request will be treated like a pilet refresh.

 1. If `dbg:hard-refresh` (in `sessionStorage`) is set to `on` then the page will just be reloaded
 2. The incoming data is parsed and the `name` of the incoming object will be used as the pilet name
-3. The routing mechanism is paused to prevent unnecessary routing during the unload / reload cycle
+3. The routing mechanism is paused to prevent unnecessary routing during the unload/reload cycle
 4. If a pilet with the given name is loaded already, it will be unloaded
 5. A pilet is added using the incoming object as metadata
-6. The routing mechanism is restored, any potential changes are now reflected
+6. The routing mechanism is restored and any potential changes are now reflected